 Summary: Are you thinking of buying a home in Portland, Oregon in 2020?
 Do you have questions about the real estate market, mortgage loans, or other aspects of the home buying process?

 You’ve come to the right place.
 Below, you’ll find an update on current market conditions, home prices, loan limits, and other topics of interest to Portland home buyers.

-If you’re thinking of buying a home in Portland in 2019 or 2020, we have compiled some of the most common home-buying questions, and have done our best to answer them thoroughly.
+If you’re thinking of buying a home in Portland in 2020, we have compiled some of the most common home-buying questions, and have done our best to answer them thoroughly.
 We hope this update helps you make an informed decision when buying a home in Portland.

 1. What is the local real estate market like?

 The Portland, Oregon housing market is still somewhat competitive right now, as we continue into 2020.
 But Portland’s real estate market has cooled off in recent months.

 There is a high level of demand for housing in the area, but limited supply.
 This has led to significant home-price gains over the last few years, though prices have since stagnated (See question #2 below for more about price trends.)

 Portland’s robust tech industry attracts young and upwardly mobile residents from elsewhere in the state, and from across the country.
 This, among other things, has increased demand for housing.